Virola self-hosted server installation on Windows

 Login details to Virola Client will be the following:

-- Server Host: the one you specified for your Virola Server
+- Server Host: the IP you've chosen for the Virola server during installation

 - Username: admin